 The Canadian Government and Big Oil are working together to promote the tar sands industry and weaken climate legislation throughout the world.
-They are particularly targeting Europe.
-A primary battleground is the EU Fuel Quality Directive.
+They are particularly targeting Europe and a primary battleground is the EU Fuel Quality Directive.

 The Fuel Quality Directive and the Canadian tar sands industry

 The EU is negotiating a Fuel Quality Directive (FQD) with the aim of encouraging the use of low-carbon transport fuels and discouraging the use of high-emission fuel.
-It aims to reduce Europe’s greenhouse gas emissions from road transport by 6%.
+It aims to reduce Europe’s greenhouse gas emissions from road transportation by six per cent.

 An independent study concluded that oil from tar sands produces 23 per cent more greenhouse gas emissions than conventional crude.
 Based on this, the EU wants to label tar sands oil as more polluting than conventional oil.
 This would strongly discourage tar sands being imported into the European market.